gottacatchenall/ms_data_schema_macroecology/manuscript.md

 Ecological data as it exists is very difficult to access and reuse [@Poisot2019EcoDat; @Gonzalez2015ActSta].
-Many databases of ecological and environmental data exist, but synthesizing this data into a single product suitable for analysis often remains tedious, as data are not in formats that can be easily interfaced.
-Yet, assimilation of data at increasing spatial and temporal scales is necessary to answer both pure and applied questions about biodiversity and to quantify human influence on the biosphere [@Giron-Nava2017QuaArg].
+Many databases of ecological and environmental data exist, but synthesizing this data into a single product suitable for analysis often remains tedious as data are not in formats that can be easily interfaced.
+Despite this, the assimilation of data at increasing spatial and temporal scales is necessary, both to answer pure and applied questions about biodiversity and to quantify human influence on the biosphere [@Giron-Nava2017QuaArg].
 Next-generation biodiversity monitoring will necessitate the collection and processing of increasing amounts of data from a